Facebook View

 Oral or Written Express or Implied Employment Contract

-An employer cannot simply discharge an employee that is working under an oral or written express or implied employment contract.
+An employer cannot simply fire an employee that is working under an oral or written express or implied employment contract.
 Such an oral or written contract will often provide terms of employment, including salary and detailed benefits, and that termination can only result with good cause, providing you with a sense of job security.

 If you do work for the employer under such a contract, the employment relationship changes, and you may not fall under the definition of an at-will employee.
 As a result, you may be able to enforce the provisions of the agreement by going to court.